StefanCardnell/LoLTracker/README.txt

 - The name, champion and team of the person searched for are displayed at the top when displaying the current game stats.
 - The game mode is shown at the top
 - A running clock displaying the current game time has been added
+- Non-ASCII characters should now be displayed normally

 - Post game stats have been added.
 After a game ends the program attempts to retrieve post-game stats for 2 minutes.
 If it finds them it shows these stats for the next 3 minutes, otherwise is exits back to the original loop (searches for a game).